 Forspoken is a new AAA action-adventure, RPG title from Square Enix.
-Here’s everything we know about this upcoming open-world game and details on its gameplay.
+Here’s everything you need to know about this upcoming open-world game including release date and trailers.

 - Forspoken latest news